Introduction to Public Speaking

 - The top 20 competitors will be notified of their eligibility, groups, and performance times prior to the State Leadership Conference.

 - Each speech must be 4 minutes in length.
-A timekeeper will stand at 3 minutes and again at 4 minutes.
-When the speaker is finished, the time used by the participant will be recorded noting a deduction of 5 points for any time under 3:31 or over 4:29.
+A timekeeper will stand at 3 minutes and again at 4 minutes to call time.

 - At the time of the performance, the event administrator will introduce each competitor by name.